These easy rotisserie chicken tacos are the perfect way to use up chicken leftovers!

 Then I tried “street tacos” in Southern California during our first ever Disney trip and boom – I was hooked.
 There was no other way to have tacos.

 I grew up with tacos being ground beef with a store bought mix with cheddar cheese and salsa.
 I was never a big fan and I couldn’t understand why people always said they loved tacos.
 No shame in that…but I’ve never looked back since I started making tacos with pre cooked chicken from the grocery store.

-Then I realized, I wasn’t having real tacos.
+I wasn’t having real tacos.

 Now tacos are something that I could legit live off of.

 They’re so easy!
 You can add whatever you want and have a new flavor or style of taco every single day.

 There are so many different toppings available for chicken tacos.

 Seriously, you can make a different taco every meal.

 With this simple recipe I used the following: